LOADING ...

 Bắt đầu làm bài nào

-'Twas a balmy evening and a goodly crowd was there
+'Twas a summer evening and a goodly crowd was there

-Which well-nigh filled barroom on the corner of the square
+well-nigh filled Joe's barroom on the corner of the square

-And as songs and witty stories came through the open
+And as songs and witty stories came the open door

-A vagabond crept slowly in and posed the floor.
+A crept slowly in and posed upon the floor.

-"Where did it come from?" said.
-"The wind has blown it in?"
+"Where did it come from?"
+Someone said.
+"The has blown it in?"

 "What does it want?" cried, "Some whiskey, rum or gin?"

-"Here, Toby, seek him, if stomach's equal to the work!"
+"Here, Toby, seek him, if your equal to the work!"

-"I touch him with a fork, why, he's as filthy as a Turk."
+"I wouldn't him with a fork, why, he's as filthy as a Turk."

-This badinage the poor wretch took with stoical good
+This badinage the poor wretch took with good grace

-In fact, he smiled as though he he'd struck the proper place
+In fact, he smiled as though he thought struck the proper place

 Why, to be in good company would make a deacon proud."

-"Give me a drink - that's what I - I'm out of funds, you know
+"Give me a - that's what I want - I'm out of funds, you know

-When I had cash to treat the gang, hand was never slow
+When I had cash to treat the gang, this hand was slow

 What?
-You laugh as tho' you thought this pocket held a sou
+You laugh as tho' you thought pocket never held a sou

 Why, I was fixed as well, my boys, as of you."

-"There, - that's braced me nicely - God bless you one and all
+"There, thanks - that's me nicely - God bless you one and all

-Next time I pass this saloon, I'll make another call
+Next time I pass this good saloon, I'll make another

-Give you a No, I can't do that - my singing days are past
+you a song?
+No, I can't do that - my singing days are past

-My voice is and my throat's worn out and my lungs are going fast.
+My voice is cracked and my throat's worn out and my lungs are fast.

 That I was ever a decent man, not a one of you would

-But, I was some four of years back - say, give us another drink.
+But, I was some four of five years back - say, us another drink.

 "Fill her up, Joe, I want to put some life my frame